kristoffer-dyrkorn/software-renderer/tutorial/README.md

 Choosing 4 bits means we multiply all incoming floating point numbers by 2^4 = 16 before rounding the result off to an integer, and then store that result in an integer variable.
 To get from a fixed point representation back to a normal number we shift the fixed point number right by 4 places.
 As mentioned, this conversion essentially is a truncation (a `floor` operation), so to do proper rounding we will need to add 0.5 (in fixed point representation, meaning, an integer value of 8) to the number before shifting to the right.

 In the application code, all of the fixed point operations we need for the rasterizer are implemented in the class `FixedPointVector`.
 We will not go through that code here.
 However, in the next section we will look at how we can convert the rasterizer to use this new and exciting number representation.

+There is no code for this section but there will be code for the next one.

 # 8. Let's fix this